downquark7/resume-builder/README.md

   - Github: username or https://github.com/username
   - LinkedIn: https://linkedin.com/in/username
 These are passed through without shortening and mapped into the YAML contact section.

+Passthrough behavior:
+- Any data file whose name contains the word "information" (e.g., "contact information.txt", "degree information.txt") is passed through verbatim in the shorten stage.
+This preserves exact content for structured info files.

 The system deduplicates exact duplicates and strips leading bullet glyphs (•, -, *).
 JSON-like strings in LLM output are parsed into lists when rendering.